FOCUS FOR THIS AFTER HOURS PROGRAM

 HOW IT WORKS

-SESSION 1 – NOVEMBER 9 OR NOVEMBER 21 – structured format*
+SESSION 1 – NOVEMBER 9 – structured format*

 >> Delve into culturally-informed learning beliefs research and get 3 recommended strategies